Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: and DY pair production

 \section{\pythiaPB\ and DY pair production}

-The \pythiaPB~\cite{Jung:2025mtd} parton shower is developed to follow the evolution of collinear and TMD parton densities.
+The initial-state parton shower \pythiaPB~\cite{Jung:2025mtd} was developed to follow the evolution of the underlying collinear parton densities and to reproduce TMD parton densities compatible with those obtained in the PB method.

 Ref.~\cite{Jung:2025mtd} shows that using the same ordering conditions, splitting-function order, and kinematic constraints as in the PDFs yields a parton shower that reproduces the same effective TMD as obtained from the TMD-PDF.
-For the benchmark test, the \PBset\ collinear and TMD parton densities~\cite{Martinez:2018jxt} have been used.
+For the benchmark test, the \PBset\ collinear and TMD parton densities~\cite{Martinez:2018jxt} were used.

-The DGLAP evolution equation can be expressed in terms of the Sudakov form factor $\Delta^S_a(z_M, \mu^2)$ as:
+The DGLAP evolution equation can be expressed in terms of the Sudakov form factor $\Delta^S_a( \mu^2 , \mu'^2 )$ as:

-Here, $q'$ denotes the evolution scale, and $P_{ab}$ are the DGLAP splitting functions describing the splitting of parton $b$ into parton $a$.
+Here, $q'$ denotes the evolution scale, $z$ is the ratio of the longitudinal momenta of the involved partons, and $P^{(R)}_{ab}$ are the regularized DGLAP splitting functions describing the splitting of parton $b$ into parton $a$.
+The parameter \zM\ separates resolvable emissions from the unresolved soft region.
 The Sudakov form factor is given by:

-In a backward evolution of a parton shower, the Sudakov form factor $\Delta_{bw}$ includes the parton densities:
+The reversed indices in the previous equation reflect the fact that the Sudakov factor for parton $a$ sums over all unresolved branchings of the evolving parton.
+In backward evolution, the daughter parton carries longitudinal momentum fraction $x$, while the parent parton carries $x'=x/z$.
+This leads to the backward-evolution Sudakov form factor:

-In order to make the parton shower in \pythiaPB consistent with the PDF,\ \PBset , angular ordering is applied, along with next-to-leading order (NLO) DGLAP splitting functions and maximum longitudinal momentum fraction $\zM \to 1$.
+In order to make the parton shower in \pythiaPB consistent with the \PBset\ PDFs, angular ordering is applied, along with next-to-leading order (NLO) DGLAP splitting functions and maximum longitudinal momentum fraction $\zM \to 1$.